bmeviauac01/datadriven/docs/seminar/ef/index.md

 1. Add a new _ADO.NET Entity Data Model_ to the project.

-    - In Solution Explorer right click the project / _Add / New Item / Data / ADO.NET Entity Data Model_.
-At the bottom of the dialog use the name `DataDrivenEntities`.
+    - In Solution Explorer right-click the project / _Add / New Item / Data / ADO.NET Entity Data Model_.
+At the bottom of the dialog, use the name `DataDrivenEntities`.
-    - The model shall be created based on an existing database: in the wizard choose the "EF designer from database" option.
+    - The model shall be created based on an existing database: in the wizard, choose the "EF designer from database" option.
     - Specify the connection to the database.
 Create a new connection and save the connection string into the app config file.
         - _Data source_: Microsoft SQL Server
         - _Server name_: `(localdb)\mssqllocaldb`